muhammadmueenarif/React-AI-Chatbot-with-Chatgpt-and-Gemini/readme.txt

 next delete the asset folder in src, and delete the img of vite in public folder. delete app.css and clean code in app.jsx file. in index.css, remove extra code of a, h1, button and other tags.

+we can use google gemini api key or we can use openai chatgpt api key.

+now we will have access to google ai and configure it but first get its api key. open aistudio.google.com/app/apikey and click on create apikey. choose gemini api and create and we can copy our api key.

+create .env.local in your project vs code and write api key there as VITE_GOOGLE_AI_API_KEY= *******

+.env is used for environment variables. we can store some secure variables here to access different services. you can learn about it on vite.dev/guide/env-and-mode#env-files.

+create another file .env.example which will give instruction that what variables developer need to use if anyone else want to work with this project. it will have same variables but will not have actual api key but just some dynamic text.